Spice Girls

-In 1997 the Spice Girls made their live debut concert tour and released a feature film, Spice World, both to commercial success.
-In 1998, the group embarked on the Spiceworld Tour, which was attended by an estimated 2.1 million people worldwide, becoming the highest-grossing concert tour by a female group, grossing an estimated $220–250 million in ticket sales.
-Halliwell left the Spice Girls mid-tour in May 1998.
-Following a number-one single with "Goodbye" (1998) and a successful 1999 concert tour, the Spice Girls released their R&B-influenced third album Forever (2000).
-It featured their ninth number one single with "Holler"/"Let Love Lead the Way", setting a record for most UK number ones by a girl group of all time.
+In 1997, the Spice Girls made their live concert debut and released a feature film, Spice World, both to commercial success.
+The 1998 Spiceworld Tour became the highest-grossing concert tour by a female group, attended by an estimated 2.1 million people.
+Halliwell left the Spice Girls during the tour.
+Following a number-one single with "Goodbye" (1998) and a successful 1999 concert tour, the Spice Girls released their R&B-influenced third album, Forever, in 2000.
+It featured their ninth number one single, "Holler"/"Let Love Lead the Way", setting a record for most UK number ones by a girl group.
 At the end of 2000, the Spice Girls entered a hiatus to concentrate on their solo careers.
-Since then, they reunited for two concert tours; the Return of the Spice Girls (2007–2008) as a five-piece and Spice World – 2019 tour without Beckham, both of which won the Billboard Live Music Award for highest-grossing engagements, making the Spice Girls the top touring all-female group from 1998 to 2020.
-They also reunited briefly in 2012 for a critically acclaimed live performance at the 2012 Summer Olympics closing ceremony.
+They reunited for the Return of the Spice Girls Tour from 2007, the 2012 Summer Olympics closing ceremony and, without Beckham, the Spice World — 2019 UK Tour.
+The tours won the Billboard Live Music Award for highest-grossing engagements, making the Spice Girls the top touring all-female group from 1998 to 2020.

-The Spice Girls have sold 100 million records worldwide, making them the best-selling girl group of all time, one of the bestselling artists, and the most successful British pop act since the Beatles.
-They received five Brit Awards, three American Music Awards, four Billboard Music Awards, three MTV Europe Music Awards and one MTV Video Music Award.
+The Spice Girls have won five Brit Awards, three American Music Awards, four Billboard Music Awards, three MTV Europe Music Awards and one MTV Video Music Award.
 In 2000, they became the youngest recipients of the Brit Award for Outstanding Contribution to Music.
-According to Rolling Stone journalist and biographer David Sinclair, they were the most widely recognised group since the Beatles.
-Other measures of the Spice Girls' success include iconic symbolism such as Halliwell's Union Jack dress, and their nicknames, which were given to them by the British press.
-Under the guidance of their mentor and manager Simon Fuller, their endorsement deals and merchandise made them one of the most successful marketing engines ever, with a global gross income estimated at $500–800 million by May 1998.
-According to the Music Week writer Paul Gorman, their media exposure helped usher in an era of celebrity obsession in pop culture.
+Notable elements of the Spice Girls' symbolism include Halliwell's Union Jack dress and the nicknames given to each member by the British press.
+Their endorsement deals and merchandise had generated an estimated income of $500–800 million by May 1998.
+According to the Music Week writer Paul Gorman, the Spice Girls' media exposure helped usher in an era of celebrity obsession.